Vince Colosimo

-Vincenzo Colosimo (born 11 November 1966) is an Australian AFI Award winning stage, television and screen actor.
+Vincenzo Colosimo is an Australian stage, television and screen actor.
 He has worked in both Australia and the United States.
 He is of Italian descent and lives in Melbourne, Australia.
 He was previously married to Australian actress Jane Hall.

 Early life

 Colosimo was born in Melbourne, one of four children of Italian-born parents from Calabria.
 He grew up in the inner city suburb of Carlton North.

 Career

 Film

-Colosimo has had some success on film, mainly in Australia.
-He made his film debut in the coming-of-age story Moving Out in 1983 and featured in 1984's Street Hero.
+Colosimo has had success in film and television in Australia and abroad.
+He debuted in the coming-of-age story Moving Out in 1983 and featured in 1984's Street Hero.

-Other credits include the cult movie Chopper (2000), in which he played Melbourne drug dealer Neville Bartos opposite Eric Bana; The Wog Boy (2000); Lantana (2001); Walking on Water (2002); The Nugget (2002); Take Away (2004); and Opal Dream (2006).
+Other credits include the cult movie Chopper (2000), in which he played Melbourne drug dealer Neville Bartos opposite Eric Bana; The Wog Boy (2000); Lantana (2001); Walking on Water (2002); The Nugget (2002); Take Away (2003); and Opal Dream (2006).
 In 2008, he starred alongside Leonardo DiCaprio in the 2008 American film Body of Lies.
 In 2010, Colosimo starred in the sequel Wog Boy 2: Kings of Mykonos.
 Colosimo also appeared in the vampire film Daybreakers, starring alongside Sam Neill, Willem Dafoe and Ethan Hawke.

 In 2011 he starred in the film Face to Face, and in 2012 he starred in Starz "Spartacus" Season 4, portraying a pirate leader.

 In 2013 he appeared as a coffee shop owner in The Great Gatsby alongside Leonardo DiCaprio.

+He appeared in the 2018 film The Second.